levovit/StarNaviTestTask/Readme.md

 - **Git**: Version control system used for tracking changes in the project's source code.
 - **NGINX**: Web server and reverse proxy server for serving the static files and forwarding requests to the FastAPI application.
 - **Google Cloud**: Cloud computing platform used for deploying and hosting the application.
+- **Flake8**: A Python linting tool that checks for PEP 8 compliance and other code quality issues.
+- **Black**: A Python code formatter that automatically formats code to a consistent style.

 ## Acknowledgments
-* Thank the StarNavi company for this chance.
-It was fun to create this project
+* Special thanks to StarNavi company for this opportunity.
+It was a pleasure to create this project